rwth-acis/las2peer-ThreadedComment-Service/README.md

 in order to be independent from specific ServiceAgents.
 This means that the service can be deployed everywhere on the network while each instance uses the same data.

-There is also a CommentExampleService to show how to call the CommentService's RMI methods.
+There is also a CommentManagementService to show how to call the CommentService's RMI methods.

 ROLE widgets are provided for both services.
+Also, there exists a [Polymer element](https://github.com/rwth-acis/comment-thread-widget).

 Features
 --------